adamahrens/ModernReactWithRedux/README.md

 ## Structuring Apps with Class Based Components.

 Now Class Components can respond to life cycle methods and Functional components use the hooks system to do similar things

+## State in React Components

+props are passed into components. state is internal to a component.
+State is represented as a javascript `Object` that contains data relevant to the component.
+Updating state in a comoponent causes the component to re-render.
+State can only be updated call `setState`.
+The only time you assign to state directly is in the `constructor`